search Where Thought Leaders go for Growth

 The GTD method, also known as the Getting Things Done method was introduced by David Allen in his book Getting Things Done: The Art of Stress-Free Productivity.

 Being in a work environment filled with tasks, requests and unpredictable events can be difficult to manage.
 Distractions or interruptions from devices or colleagues are obstacles that make you put off tasks and adjust your agenda.
-This is why it is important to manage your time efficiently.
+Within this context, it's quite important to manage your time efficiently, right?

 The GTD method, also known as the Getting Things Done method is a time management and productivity system introduced by David Allen in 2001.